roygv/KnowledgeBase/KB/Databases/Exercises.md

 ## 34. Improving query performance
 What can we do to improve the performance of a slow running query?
 Can we see the execution graph?

+## 35. Time travel without updating rows
+Create and query a Type 2 SCD without updating the previous row's expired_at.
+I.e. when a value changes a new rows gets added for it with only a created_at